qupath/qupath-docs/docs/intro/installation.md

 # Installation

+To install QuPath, you should first download the appropriate version for your operating system (more on that below) from the [QuPath website](https://qupath.github.io/).

 QuPath isn't currently a signed application.
 Over the past few years, security changes on Windows & Mac make installing any unsigned application a bit more difficult.
 This page can help you navigate the challenges.